LegendEffects/Statusify/README.md

 # UptimeRobot-ExternalStatus
-A self hosted status page which uses UptimeRobots API.
+A clean self hosted status page which uses UptimeRobots API.

 ## Info
 * This was the first project where I used Vue
 * I am using the API which the official CName pages use with UptimeRobot.
-* Per monitor details are not added _yet_

 ## Installation
-Drop the files onto a web server.
+Drop the files onto a web server.<br>
-Go to your current UptimeRobot status page and use Inspect Elements network tab to get the API Replace the URL in api/status.php with the API URL you just got.
+Go to your standard (non-custom) URL and get the key - stats.uptimerobot.com/(urlKey)<br>
+Replace the URL in api/config.php with the status page urlKey

 **Demo: https://status.legendeffects.co.uk**